-2 Just a few announcements, we have a masseuse She was with us during pipe ceremony.
-We 3 in the house. found out that she is a masseuse by trade.
-Her name is Kim 4 5 Ocheeweehow (phon).
+Just a few announcements, we have a masseuse in the house.
+She was with us during pipe ceremony.
+We found out that she is a masseuse by trade.
+Her name is Kim Ocheeweehow (phon).
 There's a sign-up sheet in the main entrance right through these doors here.
-She's setting up 6 7 her table next year, and it's \$20 for a 15-minute session.
-Her services are available for anybody who wants to take 8 advantage of that.
+She's setting up her table next year, and it's \$20 for a 15-minute session.
+Her services are available for anybody who wants to take advantage of that.
 You're more than welcome.
-Lunch will 9 10 be, again, out in the main area right through these doors.
-11 Lunch will be served.
-We want to thank all those who helped and 12 13 participated with the opening ceremonies throughout the days of the hearing; the singers, the Elders, the pipe carriers, all those who helped bring that positive spirit to our territories.
+Lunch will be, again, out in the main area right through these doors.

+We want to thank all those who helped and participated with the opening ceremonies throughout the days of the hearing; the singers, the Elders, the pipe carriers, all those who helped bring that positive spirit to our territories.
 Here in Treaty 6 territory, we're always welcoming people.
 We always give thanks and praise to our Creator in the most humble way and the most respectful way we can, and it's always through that pipe that we carry.

-21 Apparently, I was cuter than Chief Cameron.
-22 I hope he doesn't hear that.
+Apparently, I was cuter than Chief Cameron.

+I hope he doesn't hear that.
 I just got told that.

 We're going to take a few minutes to set up the room here for the next family.
 So, I'd ask that you bear with us.
 Give us a few minutes.
-It will give you time to grab a coffee, grab some water, and we'll be 1 2 starting in approximately 10 minutes. --- Upon recessing at 9:33 3 --- Upon resuming at 9:43 4 5 Hearing # 1 Witnesses: Eva Potts and Percy Potts 6 7 In Relation to Misty Faith Potts Heard by Commissioner Michèle Audette 8 Orders: none.
-9 10 Commission Counsel: Christa Big Canoe Grandmothers, Elders, Knowledge-keepers: Sylvia Popovich, 11 12 Florence Catcheway Registrar: Bryan Zandberg 13 14 MS. CHRISTA BIG CANOE: Good morning.
-Good 15 morning, Commissioner Audètte.
-I would like to introduce the next family that will be sharing a story with you.
-16 17 And, we have both Percy and Eva Potts will be speaking, and they have supports.
-But, the family would like to begin 18 19 with a song.
-20 (MUSICAL PRESENTATION) MR. BRYAN ZANDBERG: Good morning.
-21 Do you 22 promise to tell your truth in a good way today?
+It will give you

+1 time to grab a coffee, grab some water, and we'll be

+2 starting in approximately 10 minutes.

+3 Upon recessing at 9:33

+4 Upon resuming at 9:43

+5 Hearing # 1

+6 Witnesses: Eva Potts and Percy Potts

+7 In Relation to Misty Faith Potts

+8 Heard by Commissioner Michèle Audette

+9 Orders: none.

+10 Commission Counsel: Christa Big Canoe

+11 Grandmothers, Elders, Knowledge-keepers: Sylvia Popovich,

+12 Florence Catcheway

+13 Registrar: Bryan Zandberg

+14 MS. CHRISTA BIG CANOE: Good morning.
+Good

+15 morning, Commissioner Audètte.
+I would like to introduce

+16 the next family that will be sharing a story with you.

+17 And, we have both Percy and Eva Potts will be speaking, and

+18 they have supports.
+But, the family would like to begin

+19 with a song.

+20 (MUSICAL PRESENTATION)

+21 MR. BRYAN ZANDBERG: Good morning.
+Do you

+22 promise to tell your truth in a good way today?
 Thank you.

-MS. CHRISTA BIG CANOE: So, Commissioner 23 Audètte, both Percy and Eva will be talking today and 24 sharing the story of Misty Potts.
-They're going to start 25
+23 MS. CHRISTA BIG CANOE: So, Commissioner

+24 Audètte, both Percy and Eva will be talking today and

+25 sharing the story of Misty Potts.
+They're going to start